Gravitational wave signatures from the phase-transition-induced collapse of a magnetized neutron star: Introduction

 In this work, we further extract the gravitational wave signatures from the \emph{phase-transition-induced collapse} of a magnetized neutron star through dynamical simulations, and demonstrate that these signatures can be used to probe the internal magnetic field strength together with the composition of the star for the first time.
+We have discussed the preliminary results of this work in \cite{Yip:2023qkh}.
 Specifically, we first find that the waveform is primarily composed of the fundamental $l=0$ quasi-radial $F$ mode and the fundamental $l=2$ quadrupolar $^2f$ mode.
 We then show that the maximum wave amplitude $|h|_\mathrm{max}$ increases with the maximum magnetic field strength of the interior toroidal field $\mathcal{B}_\mathrm{max}$ until the maximum rest-mass density at bounce $\rho_\mathrm{max,b}$ decreases due to the increasing $\mathcal{B}_\mathrm{max}$.
 We finally demonstrate that measuring the frequency ratio between the two fundamental modes $f_{^2f}/f_{F}$ can infer $\mathcal{B}_\mathrm{max}$ and the baryonic mass fraction of matter in the mixed phase $M_\mathrm{mp} / M_{0}$.
 Therefore, we use $\mathcal{B}_\mathrm{max}$ and $M_\mathrm{mp} / M_{0}$ as two examples to illustrate that analyzing the oscillation modes of neutron stars can provide us information about the interior of the stars.